MathieuDuponchelle/blog/markdown_files/2018-02-15-Python-Elements-2.markdown

-Consequently, when asked to transform the caps of the sink pad, we simply need to return the template of the source pad, potentially intersected with the optional `filter` argument (this parameter is useful for reducing complexity of the overall negotiation process).
+Consequently, when asked to transform the caps of the sink pad, we simply need to return the template of the source pad, potentially intersected with the optional `filter` argument (this parameter is useful for reducing the complexity of the overall negotiation process).

 An example of an element where input and output are interdependent is [videocrop].